ibbles/LearningUnreal/Material Tips And Tricks.md

 One can also mask out only the Z component of Vertex Normal WS and use that to lerp between two textures.

+# Static Switching

+A static switch is kind of like a preprocessor `#if` in C++.
+It is a configuration point in a [[Master Material]] that a [[Material Instance]] can use to enable or disable parts of the graph.
+Called Static Switch Parameter in the node list.
+A static switch has two inputs, one labeled True and on labeled false, and one output.
+Depending on the value set my the [[Material Instance]] either the True-value or the False value is evaluated and propagated.
+The other path is not evaluated.
+[[Material Parameter|Material Parameters]] that only connect to static switches along a path that a particular [[Material Instance]] doesn't evaluate will not be listed in the [[Material Instance]].
+The static switch node can propagate any data type.

+A static switch must always have something connected to both inputs.
+This means that we lose the ability to use the engine defaults for the [[Material Output Node]] when there is at least one path that provide a value.
+I don't know how to work around this, other than knowing what the default is and creating a constant node with the  same value.
+Or creating a [[Material Parameter]] for it an letting someone else pick a value.

 # Material Attributes

 **Material Attributes** is a pack / struct of everything that a [[Material]] can output.